 Enjoy Low-Impact Lodging at Tahoe’s Eco-Friendly Resorts

 Year-round, North Lake Tahoe’s resorts and surround communities commit to an array of eco-friendly initiatives.
 Photo courtesy of the Resort at Squaw Creek.

 Fortunately, a commitment to keeping North Lake Tahoe beautiful and environmentally-friendly is contagious among businesses in the region, making it easy to feel good about where you’re resting your head each night.

 In North Lake Tahoe, you’ll find that most vendors and lodging establishments are stewards of the environment, encouraging guests to skip water bottles in favor of Tahoe tap water, or offering free parking to carpooling resort visitors.
 Squaw Valley Alpine Meadows and Northstar build on their long-time dedication to sustainability by offering free electric vehicle charging stations, while Cedar Glen Lodge has been recognized with multiple awards for its eco-friendliness.
 In general, there are plenty of lodging options in Tahoe that will provide an eco-friendly experience for your next trip.

 Upcycled fashion is just one of many special features to be found at this year’s Earth Day celebration.

-On April 21, from 11AM to 5PM, join the North Lake Tahoe community in celebrating our commitment to protecting the beauty and ecological health of the region.
+Each April, join the North Lake Tahoe community in celebrating our commitment to protecting the beauty and ecological health of the region.